jhaslowh/DG-2D_Ray_Casting/README.md

 **Linux**
 To compile on linux, navigate to the src folding and run make.
 The build will be in the build folder and will be named "2DLight".
-If you get errors while building on linux, you may need the opengl header files (See below).
+If you get errors while building on linux, check the error section below.

 ### Libraries